Container Garden Ideas: Inspiration and Recipes #2

-- In homage to Prince and any other Purple-lovers out there…this pot will do well in most light situations, from partial shade to full-sun.
+- In homage to Prince and any other Purple-lovers out there…this container pot will do well in most light situations, from partial shade to full sun.

 Strobilanthes -Persian Shield, Oxalis ‘Charmed Wine’, Ragtime Sweet Potato Vine

-- You can never go wrong with Classic Red Geraniums and Variegated Vinca Vines.
+- You can never go wrong with the plant combination of Classic Red Geraniums and Variegated Vinca Vines.
 It surely doesn’t hurt to have a rusty bike and a brooding bust in the background either!

 - I like the contrast between the soft pinks and gray/greens against the dark sweet potato vine and sedum.

 Sweet potato vine (Ipomoea Batatas) , Coral Rose Diascia, American Pink Geranium, Helichrysum petiolare ‘White Licorice’, Gaura, Lobelia and Sedum, Burgundy variety

 - And for just the right spot, this flower-filled wagon is full of fun and whimsy.

 Lobelia, Rose and Red Verbena, Marigolds, Salvia, Red Geraniums and Creeping Jenny

 We get most of our plants from our local Home Depot.
 They have an extensive variety of thrillers, fillers and spillers from which to choose to create your own “recipe”.
 They have a wonderful program by which you can Order Online Here and pick it up at your local store within hours or at your convenience.